Regenerative Fund for Nature

 What is Regenerative Agriculture?

 Robert Rodale, son of American organic pioneer J.I.
 Rodale, used the term ‘regenerative’ to distinguish a kind of farming that goes beyond simply ‘sustainable’ regenerative agriculture:

 “…takes advantage of the natural tendencies of ecosystems to regenerate when disturbed.
 In that primary sense it is distinguished from other types of agriculture that either oppose or ignore the value of those natural tendencies.”

-While the way regenerative agriculture is developed and practiced may vary depending on the region, soils, and type of crops/livestock there are some key principles/outcomes that we use to define regenerative:
+While the way regenerative agriculture is practiced may vary depending on the region, soils, and type of crops or livestock, there are some key principles and outcomes that we use to define regenerative: